 Gold Bars Are Used as a Reserve Currency

 It’s no secret that bullion gold has been used as a medium for exchange for thousands of years.
 However, the role of gold as a currency has been evolving rapidly over the last century.

-Whereas gold used to be used as a common circulation currency (in the form of gold coins), it is now used as a reserve currency (by most governments) in the settlement of international trade and a tool to stabilize currency values.
+Gold was once used as a common circulation currency (in the form of gold coins).
+It is now used as a reserve currency (by most governments) in the settlement of international trade and a tool to stabilize currency values.

 Central banks frequently buy gold as a way to bolster their reserves.
 Typically, gold used as foreign reserves comes in the form of the iconic 400 oz “Good Delivery” bar, which is in the shape of a truncated pyramid.
-“Good Delivery” bar standards are set by the London Bullion Market Association, and are produced by several private and government mints around the world.
+“Good Delivery” bar standards are set by the London Bullion Market Association.
+These bars are produced by several private and government mints around the world.